 We recently launched a smartphone app for young people leaving care.
 Resolve helps these young people on their journey to independence.
 It gives them access to information they need, when they need it and just a click away.

-The NSW Government has officially launched its social housing fund, which in its first phase will deliver an additional 3,000 social and affordable homes and slash waiting lists for vulnerable families.
+The NSW Government has announced that nine parties have been shortlisted to develop proposals to tap into the Social and Affordable Housing Fund (SAHF), which will deliver an additional 3,000 social and affordable homes in its first phase and slash waiting lists for vulnerable families.

 To report suspected child abuse or neglect, call the Child Protection Helpline on(24 hours/7 days)